Learn how Asians and Pacific Islanders in the U.S. experience hate.

 - We caution against making claims about hate crimes based on our data.
 For an act to constitute a hate crime, it must be formally investigated and declared so by law enforcement.
 Therefore, while a portion of the hate acts reported to us may constitute potential hate crimes, it would be inaccurate to describe our data as hate crime data since these cases may or may not have been reported to law enforcement and investigated.
 Further, the majority of hate acts that our communities experience are non-criminal acts.

-FAQ About the Tool
+FAQ About Our Tool

 How should I cite this dashboard and the corresponding data?